 As a valued Steward and supporter of our Parish, we lovingly remind you that as of this writing we have not received any offering toward your annual Stewardship Commitment.
+Just like the boy who offered his five loaves and two fish, we each offer what we have - however great or small our gift.
+If we do this prayerfully and in humility, God will take our gifts and multiply them in order to feed His people.

 Stewardship is an opportunity to examine our priorities and values, to express our thankfulness, to give of ourselves and to grow in grace.
 It allows us to participate in the work of God.